-With this in mind, using a Self-Directed IRA LLC will offer you the ability to make a wide range of traditional and non-traditional investments.
-Of course this includes real estate.
-Additionally, it offers you strong asset and creditor protection.
-So by using an LLC that your IRA completely owns, you then gain another layer of limited liability protection.
-In other words, using a Self-Directed IRA LLC to make investments offers you far greater asset and creditor protection versus making the investment yourself.
-Because of this, it’s a wise choice to invest and grow your retirement funds through a Self-Directed IRA LLC is a great tool to protect your retirement assets from creditors, inside or outside of bankruptcy.
+As you may know, when using a Self-Directed IRA LLC, you have the opportunity to make a wide range of traditional and non-traditional investments.
+However, it’s important to note that you also receive strong asset and creditor protection.
+So by using an LLC that your IRA completely owns (self-directed IRA LLC), you gain another layer of limited liability protection.
+For example, if you use a Self-Directed IRA LLC to make investments, you have better asset and creditor protection vs making the investment yourself.
+Because of this, it’s a wise choice to invest and grow your retirement funds in a self-directed IRA LLC.
+It will protect your retirement assets from creditors, inside or outside of bankruptcy.

 IRA’s Federal Protection for Bankruptcy

-Similarly to 401(k) qualified plans, The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (“BAPCPA” or the “Act”), effective for bankruptcies filed after October 17, 2005, gave protection to debtor’s IRA funds in bankruptcy by exempting them from the bankruptcy estate.
+Similar to 401(k) qualified plans, The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (“BAPCPA” or the “Act”), which became effective for bankruptcies that filed after October 17, 2005, gave protection to debtor’s IRA funds.
+This was done by exempting IRA funds from the bankruptcy estate.
 In other words, most unsecured business and consumer debts.
 An unsecured debt is essentially a loan that is not backed by an underlying asset (WHAT IS THIS?).
-The general exemption found in section 522 of the Bankruptcy Code, 11 U.S.C. §522, provides an unlimited exemption for IRAs under section 408 and Roth IRAs under section 408A.
+The general exemption provides an unlimited exemption for IRAs under section 408 and Roth IRAs under section 408A.

-Traditional and Roth IRAs that a debtor creates and funds are subject to an exemption limitation of $1 million in the aggregate for all such IRAs (adjusted for inflation and subject to increase if the bankruptcy judge determines that the “interests of justice so require”).
+Traditional and Roth IRAs that a debtor creates and funds are subject to an exemption limitation of $1 million in full for all such IRAs.
+This is adjusted for inflation and subject to increase if the bankruptcy judge determines that the increase is justified.

 Protection of IRAs from Creditors Outside of Bankruptcy